-B. Enzo shall pay the $\star$ in legal fees and disbursements pursuant to legal action taken in regard to infringement.
+B. Enzo shall pay the first \$100,000 in legal fees and disbursements pursuant to legal action taken in regard to infringement.

-The remainder of the legal fees and disbursements shall be paid by Enzo, by Yale but in
+The remainder of the legal fees and disbursements shall be paid three quarters by Enzo, one quarter by Yale but in no event shall Yale's payment exceed the amount of royalties due or minimum payment due from Enzo to Yale whichever is greater.